danelahman/lograc-2022/README.md

 ## Pre-installed Agda in the computer classes

-At the time of writing these instructions, the pre-installed version of Agda (v.2.6.0.1) on the classroom computers is **out of date** (by about two years).
-The classroom computers should get a fresh version of Agda (v.2.6.2.1) before the first exercise classes, but be warned.
+Until very recently, the version of Agda pre-installed on the classroom computers was out of date (v.2.6.0.1; out of date by about two years).
+The classroom computers should now have an up to date version (v.2.6.2.1) installed on them in `C:\Agda\bin\agda.exe`.

-As noted above, using an older version of Agda might cause problems in the latter parts of the course---week 1 exercises should be fine with v.2.6.0.1 because they do not use any modules from the standard library.
+In case you have problems or think your computer is not using the most recent version of Agda, let the TA know.
+To see which version of Agda is in scope, you can run `agda --version` from the command line.

-**Note:** Even when the Agda version gets updated on the classroom computers, you will still have to cope with some [peculiarities](#classroom-computers-peculiarities) because of the bad interaction between Agda and network-mounted user home directories.
+**Note:** Even with the updated version of Agda on the classroom computers, you will still have to cope with some [peculiarities](#classroom-computers-peculiarities) because of the bad interaction between Agda and network-mounted user home directories.